Dollar shuffles higher, shares bask near peaks

-LONDON (Reuters) - Markets were in consolidation mode on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.
+Markets were in their comfort zone on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.

-There was some pressure on sterling as the UK government considered whether to delay removing most of its remaining coronavirus restrictions by two weeks, but it looked like being temporary at worst.
+There was some pressure on sterling as the British government considered whether to delay removing most of its remaining coronavirus restrictions and oil was in the doldrums, but both looked like being temporary at worst.

-London’s FTSE was up 0.2% in line with the pan European STOXX 600.
-MSCI’s 50-country world index was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged off global plans to tax them more over the weekend.
+London's FTSE (.FTSE) was up 0.3% in line with the pan-European STOXX 600 (.STOXX).
+MSCI's 50-country world index (.MIWD00000PUS) was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged at global plans to tax them more over the weekend. read more

 In the bond markets, government bond yields were edging lower ahead of a policy meeting of the European Central Bank (ECB) and U.S. inflation data, both due on Thursday.